ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

     scp .ssh/id_rsa.pub <username>@cluster.hpcc.ucr.edu:tmpkey && ssh username@cluster.hpcc.ucr.edu "cat tmpkey >> ~/.ssh/authorized_keys && rm tmpkey"
     ```
 Note, prior to setting up SSH key access both of the above scp commands
-requires functional password/DUO credentials.
+require functional password/DUO credentials.
 Users who do not have password/DUO
 access (_e.g._ non-UCR users) will need to email their public SSH key to support@hpcc.ucr.edu so that the
 systems admin can add their public SSH key to `~/.ssh/authorized_keys` of the corresponding
 user account.